Owain Glyndŵr: Early rebellion, 1400 – 1404

 As a response to the situation of warfare in Wales, the English Parliament between 1401 and 1402 enacted penal laws against the Welsh, designed to coerce submission in Wales, but the result was to create resentment that pushed many Welshmen into the rebellion.
-In the same year, Glyndŵr captured his archenemy Baron Grey de Ruthyn.
+In the same year, Owain captured his archenemy Baron Grey de Ruthyn.
 He held him for almost a year until he received a substantial ransom from Henry.
-In June 1402, Glyndŵr defeated an English force led by Sir Edmund Mortimer near Pilleth (the Battle of Bryn Glas), where Mortimer was captured.
-Glyndŵr offered to release Mortimer for a large ransom but, in sharp contrast to his attitude to de Grey, Henry IV refused to pay.
+In June 1402, Owain defeated an English force led by Sir Edmund Mortimer near Pilleth (the Battle of Bryn Glas), where Mortimer was captured.
+Owain offered to release Mortimer for a large ransom but, in sharp contrast to his attitude to de Grey, Henry IV refused to pay.
 Mortimer's nephew could be said to have had a greater claim to the English throne than Henry himself, so his speedy release was not an option.
-In response, Mortimer negotiated an alliance with Glyndŵr and married one of Glyndŵr's daughters.
+In response, Mortimer negotiated an alliance with Owain and married one of Owain's daughters.
 It is also in 1402 that mention of the French and the people of Flanders helping Owain's daughter Janet, who was negotiating on the continent for her father for two years until 1404.

-News of the rebellion's success spread across Europe, and Glyndŵr began to receive naval support from Scotland and Brittany.
+News of the rebellion's success spread across Europe, and Owain began to receive naval support from Scotland and Brittany.
 He also received the support of King Charles VI of France, who agreed to send French troops and supplies to aid the rebellion.
 In 1403 Glyndwr had amassed an army of 4,000 in his first division, and 12,000 soldiers in total.
 A Welsh army including a French contingent assimilated into forces mainly from Glamorgan and the Rhondda Valleys region commanded by Owain Glyndŵr, his senior general Rhys Gethin and Cadwgan, Lord of Glyn Rhondda, defeated a large English invasion force reputedly led by King Henry IV himself at the Battle of Stalling Down in Glamorgan.